Birdkill - The Original Short Story

 Thus did a prominent (even eminent!)
 London literary agent advise me.
 The words hit home hard: I had thought being the only person writing spy thrillers set in this most colourful and conflicted area since Eric Ambler gave us The Levanter would be a good thing, but apparently not.

 The 'we' he referred to was the Great British Public - the people UK publishers want to sell books to.
-I didn't have a firm 'next project' lined up after Shemlan - A Deadly Tragedy and I was toying with the idea of making a book out of my 'Uncle Pat' joke (Sarah’s Uncle Pat was an inoffensive chap with a smallholding in South Tipperary and I used to tease her about how he was an ex-IRA man sitting on a huge arms cache - and then I thought one day, ‘What if he WAS?’ and then another book came calling).
-And so was born A Decent Bomber.
+I didn't have a firm 'next project' lined up after Shemlan - A Deadly Tragedy and I was toying with the idea of making a book out of my 'Uncle Pat' joke (Sarah’s Uncle Pat was an inoffensive chap with a smallholding in South Tipperary and I used to tease her about how he was an ex-IRA man sitting on a huge arms cache - and then I thought one day, ‘What if he WAS?’ and so was born A Decent Bomber).

-I set about abandoning the Middle East with as much distress and compunction as the average psychopath has for his victim.
+I set about abandoning the Middle East with as much distress and compunction as the average psychopath has for their victims.
 How was I to know that, in terms of attracting British publishing, the next worst place on earth to set a book after the Middle East was Northern Ireland?

 I began to construct a narrative around it.
 That narrative exploded, pages filling with great rapidity as the dreams that had formed the beginning and end of the book raced to meet each other.
 Soon enough, Mariam Shadid came calling and simply refused to leave.
 Great, so now I've got a Lebanese journalist with frizzy hair and a taste for combat trousers and a click-hungry Middle Eastern scandal/gossip website.